Search This Blog

 Here are some more things I've made.

-Two more pillows I made!
+Here are some more pillows I made!
 Making pillows is fun and I'm learning a lot in the process.
 The first is from the Black Apple/Sublime Stitching pattern.
 You can't really tell, but I weaved some glow in the dark thread on the ghost and on the first, middle, and last roof tops.
 I was proud of that.
-I am gonna try to get a picture of it glowing, too.
+I wish I could get a picture of the glow but that never really shows up in pics.
+At least not the little digital thing I have.

 Monday, December 7, 2009